carp-lang/Carp/docs/LanguageGuide.md

 Functions and variables can be stored in modules which are named and can be nested.
 To use a symbol inside a module you need to qualify it with the module name, like this: ```Float.cos```.

-Importing a module makes it possible to access its members without qualifying them:
+*Using* a module makes it possible to access its members without qualifying them:

 ```
-(import Float)
+(use Float)

 (defn f []
   (cos 3.2f))
 ```

-If there are several imported modules that contain symbols with the same name, the type inferer will try to figure out which one of the symbols you really mean (based on the types in your code).
+If there are several used modules that contain symbols with the same name, the type inferer will try to figure out which one of the symbols you really mean (based on the types in your code).
 If it can't, it will display an error.
 For example, both the module ```String``` and ```Array``` contain a function named 'count'.
 In the following code it's possible to see that it's the array version that is needed, and that one will be called:

 ```
-(import String)
+(use String)
-(import Array)
+(use Array)

 (defn f []
   (count [1 2 3 4 5]))